Do Go On - 373 - The Star Wars Holiday Special

 Whatever it is, I think it's fantastic.

-So VB, for people who don't know, that stands for Victoria Bitter
+So VB for people that don't know, that stands with Victoria Bitter.

 and he brought that to Victoria.

-The funny thing was that the Melbourne bidder was big in country Victoria
+Yeah, well, the funny thing was that the Melbourne bidder was big in country, Victoria,

 while Victoria bidder was big in the city.